websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

     jaxrs:check
     ```

-    The page lists all of the installed JAX-RS bundles, including the newly deployed API, "R3B2.Acme.Journal.Article.Expansion".
+    The page lists all of the installed JAX-RS bundles, including the newly deployed API, `R3B2.Acme.Journal.Article.Expansion`.
 The API is now deployed and ready for you to call.

     ![The newly deployed API (named R3B2.Acme.Journal.Article.Expansion) is listed as a result from the command, and ready to use.](./implementing-a-new-api-with-rest-builder/images/01.png)

-1. Add a [basic content article](../../../content-authoring-and-management/web-content/user-guide/web-content-articles/adding-a-basic-web-content-article.md) to test the new API with.
+1. Add a [basic content article](../../../content-authoring-and-management/web-content/user-guide/web-content-articles/adding-a-basic-web-content-article.md) you can later retrieve using the API.

 1. Test the API by running the following command from your terminal: